 Apart from that other types of filter will certainly taste different, be it a cloth filter, a plastic filter or a metal filter like you’d find in a french press.
 The material type makes more of a difference because it affects what oils and sediment are caught before releasing the coffee into the cup leaving you with a different taste.

 For instance, paper filters trap a lot of the oil that gets released from the beans, that’s why when you use a french press you can see a slightly oily sheen on top of the cup.
-But this oiliness leads you to slightly different flavours but it also gives it a more “buttery” feel in the mouth which I personally love.
+But this oiliness leads you to slightly different flavors but it also gives it a more “buttery” feel in the mouth which I personally love.

 The big advantage of paper filters?
 Well, they’re easy, they’re diverse, cloth filters, for instance, have to be boiled before first use, stored in water in the fridge between uses, and then boiled every so often to keep them clean.
-Or you can take a new paper filter out the box.
+Or you can take a new paper filter out of the box.

 But it’s up to you, filters are fairly inexpensive so you can buy a few different types and test them out yourself to see which you like better.
 The differences between brands of brown filter are minimal, very cheap ones might be too thin and rip but the coffee at the end will taste pretty much the same.